ecrcpapers/2020_sc_hgemv_artifacts/README.md

+# dist-hgemv

+This repository contains information for compiling and running code for hierarchical matrix-vector and matrix-dense matrix product on distributed CPU and GPU clusters, and for replicating the resuts from the associated paper.

-# 2020_sc_hgemv_artifacts
+# Build

 In order to download and compile all the relevant code, edit the build.sh script and run it.
+The code will compile for CPU clusters and optionally for GPU clusters.
+Note that the build takes a couple of minutes for CPUs, but require 30+ minutes on GPUs.
+Informational message will be displayed through the build process.

 After successfull compilation, the executables used for the results contained in the paper will be located in

-petsc/arch-cpu/externalpackages/git.hara/examples/hgemv_dist (for CPU only builds)
+* petsc/arch-cpu/externalpackages/git.hara/examples/hgemv_dist (for CPU only builds), and

-or in

-petsc/arch-gpu/externalpackages/git.hara/examples/hgemv_dist (GPU enabled builds)
+* petsc/arch-gpu/externalpackages/git.hara/examples/hgemv_dist (GPU enabled builds)

+# Run

 For example, to run the GPU test cases:
 ```